The Brief Wondrous Life of Oscar Wao: Main narrative

 Oscar de León (nicknamed Oscar Wao, a bastardization of Oscar Wilde) is a Dominican growing up in Paterson, New Jersey.
-Oscar desperately wants to be successful with women but, from a young age, cannot find love, primarily because he is a nerd obsessed with science fiction and comic books.
-His great fear is that he will die a virgin.
+Oscar desperately wants to be successful with women but, from a young age, cannot find love, primarily because he is a nerd obsessed with science fiction and comic books who is often bullied for his large weight.
+His greatest fear is that he will die a virgin.

 After high school, Oscar attends Rutgers University–New Brunswick.
 His sister's boyfriend Yunior (the narrator of much of the novel) moves in with Oscar, trying to help him get in shape and become more "normal".
 After "getting dissed by a girl", Oscar attempts to kill himself by drinking three bottles of liquor and jumping off the Raritan River Bridge.
 He survives the fall but is seriously injured.

 Oscar recuperates and graduates from Rutgers.
 He teaches as a substitute at his former high school and dreams about writing an epic work of science fiction.
 Eventually, he moves to the Dominican Republic and falls helplessly in love with Ybon, a woman who lives near him and who works as a prostitute.
 Ybon is kind to Oscar but rejects his frequent romantic overtures.
 Ybon's boyfriend, a violent police captain, becomes jealous of Oscar and sends two goons who kidnap Oscar, take him to the sugarcane fields, and beat him into a coma.
 Oscar's family takes him back to the United States to heal.

 Oscar recovers from the beating, borrows money from Yunior, and returns to the Dominican Republic.
 He spends 27 days writing and stalking Ybon.
 She is horrified at first but softens and eventually has sex with Oscar.
 Ybon's boyfriend's goons then find Oscar, take him back to the sugarcane fields, and kill him.